section-engineering-education/engineering-education/articles/introduction-web-assembly-continued/index.md

 ### Wiring it all together

-Now that we have all in place, the last step is to start building our application.
+Now that we have all the pieces in place, the last step is to start building our application.

 Replace the `App.js` component with the follwing code: